defektive-development/defektive-development.github.io/themes/defektive-hugo-theme/shuffle/README.md

 ## 1. Getting Started

 Project's source files are placed in ./src/ directory.

 * ./src/assets - default static files (eg. image placeholders).
 You should replace them with your own files.
-* ./src/tailwind/ - Tailwind config file used to build the theme.
-Variables used in Theme Customizer are located in tailwind.config.js file.
+* ./src/scss/ - Sass sources used to build Bootstrap theme.
+Variables used in Theme Customizer are located in custom-variables.scss file.

 All your pages (templates) are stored in separated .pug or .html files (depends on your export preferences)
 * ./src/pug/*.pug